LArSoft/larsoft.github.io/wiki/NuSoft_and_LArSoft.md

     -   [Use of nutools and Related Environmental Variables](#Use-of-nutools-and-Related-Environmental-Variables)
     -   [Compiling LArSoft Code against nutools](#Compiling-LArSoft-Code-against-nutools)

-nutools and LArSoft(#nutools-and-LArSoft)
+nutools and LArSoft
 ============================================

-Use of nutools and Related Environmental Variables(#Use-of-nutools-and-Related-Environmental-Variables)
+Use of nutools and Related Environmental Variables
 ----------------------------------------------------------------------------------------------------------

 LArSoft makes use of the [NuSoft](https://cdcvs.fnal.gov/redmine/projects/nusoftart/wiki) packages that provide a common interface to event generators, Geant4 and event display libraries developed for use by all neutrino experiments.
 The packages used fall under the nutools subgroup of NuSoft and are